MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nf-acxelements-acxaudioenginecreate.md

 UID: NF:acxelements.AcxAudioEngineCreate
 tech.root: audio
 title: AcxAudioEngineCreate
-ms.date: 09/22/2021
+ms.date: 10/21/2021
 targetos: Windows
-description: TBD - The AcxAudioEngineCreate function is used to create an audio engine that that will be associated with a circuit WDFDEVICE device object parent.
+description: The AcxAudioEngineCreate function is used to create an audio engine that that will be associated with a circuit WDFDEVICE device object parent.
 prerelease: true
 req.assembly:
 req.construct-type: function